schneiderchristopher/lsr/README.md

-# LSR - A Rust Implementation of LS for Windows(and possibly other platforms)
+# LSR - A Rust Implementation of LS

 **This is underdevelopment**